Streetwise-space/streetwise/README.md

 - **models** - trained model in `.h5` format
 - **data** - a `scoring.csv` with corresponding `images/*.jpg`

+This collection of images of Switzerland sourced from Mapillary have been pre-processed for training the Streetwise algorithm, are available from our team for R&D and training purposes only.
+Licensed CC BY-SA - for further details see https://www.mapillary.com/terms

 In additional to the `data` folder, you may wish [to download](https://streetwise.eu-central-1.linodeobjects.com/models.zip) an extract a `models` folder into the root in order to start with pre-trained networks.
 Alternatively, the code used to train the networks can be found in ```scripts/NN-training.py```.

 ## Background